MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-supported-versions.md

 ## Current organizations (non TPM active)

-Organizations who have not used older TPM versions (< 4.0.0) in the last 3 months (Jan’22 – Mar’22), will only be able to use TPM 4.0.0 or above starting from April 1, 2022.
+Organizations who have not used TPM in the last 3 months (Jan’22 – Mar’22), will only be able to use TPM 4.0.0 or above starting from April 1, 2022.

 ## Current organizations (TPM active)

-Organizations who have been actively using older TPM versions (<4.0.0) in the last 3 months (Jan’22 – Mar’22) will have more time to update to TPM 4.x.x.
+Organizations who have been using TPM in the last 3 months (Jan’22 – Mar’22) will have more time to update to TPM 4.x.x.
 More details to follow soon.